yetulaxman/linux-2/_tutorials/03-docker-volumes.md

 You can see that `mydata` volume is mounted at `/var/lib/docker/volumes/mdata/` on the host's file system.

-You can mount `mydata` volume in  your containers.
-Let's mount it inside `fastqc` container and write some file to data volume as below:
+Let's mount data volume inside `fastqc` container and write some file to it as below:

 ```
 docker run --rm -v mydata:/data_volume biocontainers/fastqc:v0.11.9_cv7  touch /data_volume/text.txt